 If this is the first time using the wizard, you may have the following prompt explaining how installing “VMware tools” will give you a better experience when using the VM.

-After reading and understanding the page, you may wish to tick the “Don’t show this page again”, fore pressing close.
+After reading and understanding the page, you may wish to tick the “Don’t show this page again,” before pressing close.

-We do not have a use for a printer, so we remove that.
-To navigate to that section, and then press “Remove”.
+We do not have a use for a printer, so we remove it.
+Navigate to the “Printer” section, and then press “Remove.”

-You may wish is in the “USB” part, to alter how USB devices behave.
-By disabling “Automatically connect new USB devices”, as well as enabling “Show all USB input devices”
+You may wish to edit the “USB” settings to alter how USB devices behave.
+Here we have disabled “Automatically connect new USB devices” and enabled “Show all USB input devices.”

-Another item to point out is in the “Display” section, and to make sure that “Accelerated 3D graphics” is disabled, as people have reported that causes issues.
+Another item to point out is in the “Display” section.
+Make sure that “Accelerated 3D graphics” is disabled, as people have reported that causes issues.

-“Shared folders”, we select “Always enable”, but at this stage, do not share any paths, as some users may not wish for it.
+In “Shared folders,” we select “Always enable.”
+At this stage, do not share any paths, as some users may not wish for it.